plone/plone.api/docs/contribute.md

 test                           Run tests
 ```

-Test your code changes with
+Test your code changes with the following command.

 ```shell
 make test